 You know when you’re a kid (or grownup) and you’re sick and you just don’t feel like eating, much less swallowing some horrid tasting mixture your mom gives you to help you feel better?

 Well, this is where herbal jellos come into play.

-They are ideal vehicles to administer therapeutic doses of herbs to less than willing patients such as children, the elderly and cranky-when-they’re-sick adults that you may or may not be married to.
+They’re ideal vehicles to administer therapeutic doses of herbs to less than willing patients such as picky children, elderly folks with low appetite, and kind-of-cranky-when-they’re-sick adults that you may or may not be married to. :)

 I realize that the ingredients in Jello aren’t the healthiest, but I like what James Green, in all of his herbal master wisdom says about that: “…with all that good herb that’s going to be taken, a little sugar isn’t going to hurt anyone.”

-You can also check out my healthier version which avoids box mixes and uses fruit juice and gelatin, HERE.
+However, if you must avoid sugar for health reasons, you can also check out my Healthier Herbal Jello which avoids box mixes and uses fruit juice and gelatin.

 To make an herbal jello, first you need to make a tea.
-You will need one (or more) of the following:
+You can use: